 On language: “It is never my custom to use words lightly.
 If twenty-seven years in prison have done anything to us, it was to use the silence of solitude to make us understand how precious words are and how real speech is in its impact on the way people live and die.”

-READ More: How to Develop Thigh Muscles
+READ More: How to Make a Friend Love You

 On facing challenges: “Difficulties break some men but make others.
 No axe is sharp enough to cut the soul of a sinner who keeps on trying, one armed with the hope that he will rise even in the end.”